leohliao/interview_study_guide/interviewQuestions/answers/javascript-answers.md

 <div id="answer-29"></div>

 ### Describe event bubbling.
-- When an event occurs on an element, it will run the handlers on it, and then on its parents (going from inner to outer)
+- When an event occurs on an element, it will run the handlers on it, and then on its parents (going from inner to outer).

 <br />
 <br />